 If you haven’t check out my Themed Language Therapy Units for Speech Therapy, you’ll see that all of this work is done for you, plus all the materials are included to provide about a month’s worth of speech therapy.
 I’ve created 10 theme packs to cover you for a full school year!
 Of course, you can add in your favorite thematic toys, games, or activities, but know that I’ve got you covered!

-If you would like to learn more about my lesson planning process, I actually created a one hour course called Simplified Elementary Language Therapy Planning that explains my therapy planning process in detail (it’s on my Podia site and you’ll need to sign in to register, but it’s FREE!).
+If you would like to learn more about my lesson planning process, I actually created a one hour course called Simplified Elementary Language Therapy Planning that explains my therapy planning process in more detail.

 The presentation includes FREE handouts, including this Therapy Planning worksheet AND my Vocabulary Planning worksheet.